-Grading will be pass/fail, assessed at the end of each semester based on the student meeting the expectations and requirements for that particular phase of the curriculum.
-The final grade in Phase IV will be determined by the director, mentor, associate director and a team of faculty evaluators.
+Grading will be pass/fail - assessed at the end of each phase based on course requirements.
+The Phase IV grade will be determined by the Director, Mentor, Associate Director, and a team of faculty.